ics-py/ics-py/README.rst

 It should be able to parse every calendar that respects the `rfc5545 <http://tools.ietf.org/html/rfc5545>`_ and maybe some more… It also outputs rfc compliant calendars.

-iCalendar (file extension `.ics`) is used by Sunbird, Google Calendar, Apple Calendar, Android…
+iCalendar (file extension `.ics`) is used by Google Calendar, Apple Calendar, Android and many more.

 Ics.py is available for Python>=3.6 and is Apache2 Licensed.